RamenVentures/Operating-Manual/README.md

 We're rational optimists who believe that technology creates abundance and makes the world a better place.

 ### Our Mission
-To help great founders who are just starting up successfully solve important problems.
+To help founders who are creating software that will improve the lives of millions of people.

 ## Our Investment Thesis